fenago/rabbitmq-jupyterlab/Lab_3_learning.md

-Chapter 3.
+Lab 3.
 Administration, Configuration, and Management
 -----------------------------------------------------------------